NicosNicolaou16/dynamic_single_text_field/README.md

 ## Features

-This package is a dynamic single text field allows for the dynamic creation of multiple text fields based on the user's needs (similar to OTP/passcode inputs, but without the OTP/passcode functionality—only the UI is provided).
+This package is a dynamic single text field allows for the dynamic creation of multiple text fields based on the developer's needs (similar to OTP/passcode inputs, but without the OTP/passcode functionality—only the UI is provided).
 You can create a list of `SingleTextModel` instances, each representing a single text field.
 Each `SingleTextModel` can be customized with values such as preset characters,